elipousson/presentations/2016-07-05-explore-101-visuals.md

 ---

-# Introduction
+## Introduction

---

-- Why think about visuals and design?
+- Why should you think about visuals and design?
 - How do you reuse existing images?
 - How do you create new images?

 ---

-# Why think about visuals and design?
+# Why should you think about visuals and design?

 --